Best Wide-Calf Compression Socks Reviewed

 A little too tight

-The Pro Compression: Marathon Sock is made for long-distance runners who have much larger calves than most people.
+The Pro Compression Socks are made for long-distance runners who have much larger calves than most people.
 That makes it highly responsive and flexible, being made from a blend of 92% nylon and 8% spandex.
 It provides you with 20-30 mmHg of graduated compression to bring immediate relief to your painful plantar fasciitis and ankle pain.
-It is made in the USA under highly regulated conditions, this is a top quality sock.
+It is made in the USA under highly regulated conditions, this is a top-quality sock.

 The Pro Compression: Marathon sock is extremely well ventilated and breathable.
 It does a good job of getting rid of sweat and overheating.
 The built-in anti-bacterial and antistatic properties greatly enhance the comfort level of the sock.